SENERGY-Platform/export-worker-lib/README.md

 ### KafkaDataClient

 The KafkaDataClient class consumes messages from any number of kafka topics and passes them to a FilterHandler object to get exports, and provides them to the user.
-For this purpose, a background thread automatically subscribes to topics that are specified as sources in filters stored by the FilterHandler object.
+For this purpose, a background thread automatically subscribes to topics that are specified as sources in filters stored by a FilterHandler object.

 #### API